Import the subscriptions to web push notifications

-The following steps describe how to migrate to Pushpad Pro from another service.
+The following steps describe how to migrate to Pushpad from another web push notification service.

 The migration works for all standard browsers and push services.
 However not everything is standard out there: see Issues.

 First of all you need to get your VAPID key pair from your previous push service.
 The key pair is associated to your subscriptions and you cannot use your existing subscriptions without the key pair.

 Then go to the Pushpad dashboard to create a new sender: when you are creating the sender, make sure to click Advanced options and enter your VAPID private key and VAPID public key.
 You must enter your keys in PEM format: if your keys use plain base64 encoding you need to convert them.

 Once you have created your sender you can follow the normal instructions to install Pushpad on your website.